nedonse/nes-emulator/README.md

 - The first 256 bytes `$0000-$00FF` are the zero page, which has special access instructions that require fewer cycles and bytes to access.
 - The page `$0100-$01FF` is reserved for the stack.

-Then, the NES PPU registers lie in `$2000-$2008`, which are mirrored many times to take up the entirety of `$2000-$3FFF`.
+Then, the NES PPU cpu_registers lie in `$2000-$2008`, which are mirrored many times to take up the entirety of `$2000-$3FFF`.

-Then, the regularly-used NES APU and I/O registers lie in `$4000-$4017`.
-The remaining registers, which aren't normally used, occupy the rest of the space `$4018-$401F`.
+Then, the regularly-used NES APU and I/O cpu_registers lie in `$4000-$4017`.
+The remaining cpu_registers, which aren't normally used, occupy the rest of the space `$4018-$401F`.

-Finally, the remaining chunk of the memory map, `$4020-$FFFF`, goes to the cartridge, which consists of PRG ROM, PRG RAM, CHR ROM, CHR RAM, and mapping registers.
+Finally, the remaining chunk of the memory map, `$4020-$FFFF`, goes to the cartridge, which consists of PRG ROM, PRG RAM, CHR ROM, CHR RAM, and mapping cpu_registers.
 (In emulation, this part of memory layout may be implemented extremely flexibly?)

 The interrupt vectors must be located in the cartridge at